Hungarian cucumber salad (uborkasalát)

 • few springs of dill, chopped

-• about 1 cup water, vegetable or meat stock (preferably home-made)
+• about 2 cups cold water, vegetable or meat stock (preferably home-made)

 • 1/4 cup sour cream